PowerShell/PowerShell/docs/installation/linux.md

 [CentOS 7][cos], [Red Hat Enterprise Linux (RHEL) 7][rhel7], [OpenSUSE 42.2][opensuse], [Fedora 25][fed25],
 [Fedora 26][fed26], [Arch Linux][arch], and [macOS 10.12][mac].

-For Linux distributions that are not offically supported, you can try using the [PowerShell AppImage][lai].
+For Linux distributions that are not officially supported, you can try using the [PowerShell AppImage][lai].
 You can also try deploying PowerShell binaries directly using the Linux [`tar.gz` archive][tar], but you would need to set up the necessary dependencies based on the OS in separate steps.